Colgate student trainees (as of Fall '17): Quan Vu '18, Ilias Stitou '19, and Ruoyu (Tony) Guo '19.

 Graduated Colgate student trainee: Jonah Kudler-Flam '17 (Next job: PhD Student in Theoretical Physics at University of Chicago).

-(Summer 2017) I have presented joint work with Jonah at the Institut Henri Poincare (May, poster) and at the Cornell Fractals 6 conference (June).
+(Summer 2017) I have presented joint works with Wilfried Huss, Ecaterina Sava-Huss, Sasha Teplyaev, and Jonah Kudler-Flam at the Institut Henri Poincare (May, poster);

-Jonah is expected to present at the AMS Fall Western Sectional Meeting in Riverside, CA (November).
+Jonah presented our joint work at the AMS Fall Western Sectional Meeting at the University of California, Riverside in November.